fenago/deep-learning-for-nlp/Lab Guides/chapter_04/Lab_1.md

 Figure 4.1: 5 Step Life-Cycle for Neural Network Models in Keras.

-Let’s take a look at each step in turn using the easy-to-use Keras Sequential API.
+Let's take a look at each step in turn using the easy-to-use Keras Sequential API.

 Step 1.
 Define Network